Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 .. note::

-   Note that you can only modify the mesh of the object you're editing.
+   Note that you can only modify the mesh of the object you are editing.
    To modify other objects you need to leave, select them and re-enter Edit Mode.

 .. hint::

-   When you're modeling, that, in order to facilitate the modeling, the best solution is to imagine what primitive type suits better for your model.
+   When you are modeling, that, in order to facilitate the modeling, the best solution is to imagine what primitive type suits better for your model.
    If you will model a cuboid, the best solution is to start with a primitive cube, and so on.